Aging & Health A to Z

 If you have symptoms like chest pain or shortness of breath, your doctor may order a nuclear stress test.
 For this test, you will receive an injection of radioactive dye and images will be taken of your heart at rest, and again after exercise.
 The nuclear stress test shows the doctor if there are any damaged areas in your heart.
 The images may also show whether the arteries that bring blood to your heart muscle are blocked or narrowed, or if your heart is enlarged.
 It also measures how well your heart is pumping blood.

 Cardiac Catheterization (Angiogram)

-A large machine containing a strong magnet and radio waves creates a picture of the inside of your heart.
-This test can provide more detailed information about how your heart valves and other parts of your heart are working.
+Cardiac MRI uses a strong magnet and radio waves to create images of the inside of your heart.
+A cardiac MRI image can provide more detailed information about how your heart valves are working.
+It can also help your doctor plan your treatment.